exlexer/exlexer/README.md

 ### Hi there 👋

-I'm Kyle, and I'm a software engineer at [Numetric](https://www.numetric.com/).
+I'm Kyle, and I'm a senior software engineer at [Gryps](https://www.gryps.io/).

 ⚡ I'm a fan of television 📺, mountain biking 🚵‍♂️, my beatiful wife 👩  and daughter 👧, and interesting problems solved in interesting ways.